Butterfly, backstroke, breaststroke, sidestroke, and freestyle.

 In a small study looking at the impact of swimming on mental acuity in the elderly, researchers concluded that the swimmers had improved mental speed and attention compared with non-swimmers.

-4. Increased Flexibility and Range of Motion
+4. It Increases Flexibility and Range of Motion

 Do you feel stiff when you wake up in the morning?
 If so, you are not alone.
 Most people lose some range of motion as they get older.
 Good news!
 The buoyancy of water allows swimmers to move their limbs more easily through the full range of motion.
 Doing so regularly helps keep your joints supple and improves flexibility, an important factor in older adults’ health and well-being.
 For aging people with a limited range of motion on land, stretching in the water is a good way to improve flexibility.